neil7057/all-about-autism/README.md

         3. As a Returning Visitor, I want to try the quiz and encounter different question sets.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there is any newly added contnet on the home page.
+        1. As a Frequent User, I want to check to see if there is any content new to me.
         2. As a Frequent User, I want to check to see if there is any new information about Myths.
-        3. As a Frequent User, I want to try teh quiz, encountering different questions.
+        3. As a Frequent User, I want to try the quiz, encountering different questions.

 -   ### Design
     -   #### Colour Scheme